Medical expert of the article

 - nephrolithiasis, cholelithiasis;

-- peptic ulcer and 12 duodenal ulcer;
+- gastric ulcer and duodenal ulcer;

-- pseudo-abdominal ischemia.
+- pseudoabdominal ischemia.

 Who to contact?

-Treatment of the atherosclerosis of the abdominal aorta
+Treatment atherosclerosis of the abdominal aorta.

-- changing the diet;
+- change in diet;

-- compliance with physical activity.
+- maintaining physical activity.

 - Statins are drugs that inhibit HMG-CoA reductase: Lovastatin, Simvastatin, Atorvastatin, Pravastatin, Fluvastatin, Rosuvastatin.